Tameness from Large Cardinal Axioms: Strongly Compact

-Our version for AECs is necessarily more complex since we do not have any useful syntax and, in general, AECs are not closed under ultraproducts.
+This is proved similarly to the first-order version.
+Our version for AECs is necessarily more complex since we do not have any syntax.
 Thus, the characterization must be done semantically.
-However, the following theorem aims to obtain the same results as the first order version.
-Of particular interest are parts (5) and (6): (5) says that if $M = \cup_{i < \kappa} M_i$ for $\seq{M_i : i < \kappa}$ increasing, then we can cannonically embed $M$ into $\Pi M_i / U$ and (6) says the same thing for $\seq{M_i : i < \kappa}$ a directed set.\\ A version of the following theorem, where it applies to $L_{\kappa, \omega}$, was previously noted as \cite{kolmanshelah}.1.7.4B.1.
-For this, the standard proof of \L os' Theorem for First Order Theories generalizes simply, where the $\kappa$-completeness is exactly what is required to carry the proof through for a $<\kappa$ sized disjunction or conjunction.
-The extension below is designed to carry the result to AECs with L\"{o}wenheim-Skolem number below $\kappa$.
+However, the following theorem aims to obtain the same results as the first-order version.
+Of particular interest are parts (5) and (6): (5) says that if $M = \cup_{i < \kappa} M_i$ for $\seq{M_i : i < \kappa}$ increasing, then we can cannonically embed $M$ into $\Pi M_i / U$ and (6) says the same thing for $\seq{M_i : i < \kappa}$ a directed set.

-\begin{theorem}[\L os' Theorem for AECs] Let $U$ be a $\kappa$ complete ultrafilter on some index set $I$.
-If $K$ is an AEC that is essentially below $\kappa$, then $K$ and the class of $K$-embeddings is closed under $\kappa$ complete ultrapowers and the ultrapower embedding.
+\begin{theorem}[\L o\'{s}' Theorem for AECs] Suppose $K$ is an AEC essentially below $\kappa$ and $U$ is a $\kappa$-complete ultrafilter on $I$.
+Then $K$ and the class of $K$-embeddings is closed under $\kappa$-complete ultrapowers and the ultrapower embedding.
 In particular, \begin{enumerate}

 \item if $\seq{M_i \in K : i \in I}$, then $\Pi M_i / U \in K$;

 \item if $\seq{M_i \in K : i \in I}, \seq{N_i \in K : i \in I}$ and, for every $i \in I$, $M_i \prec_K N_i$, then $\Pi M_i / U \prec_K \Pi N_i / U$